roman-r-m/joplin-inline-tags-plugin/README.md

 # Joplin Inline Tags Plugin

-Add tags by typing `#` and selecting for the popup.
+Add tags by typing `#` and selecting from the popup.